-- "Function" combo box allow to choose the policy to follow when a pre-existing archive with the given name is found on the system: - o new archive will force the creation of a new archive, with unique name; - o add will append the input objects to the archive content, if an archive with the given name exists; - o update will substitute matching objects into the archive, if existing, with input objects. - "Threads" combo box allow specifying the number of threads to try to generate for parallelising and speeding up the execution of the application (possible only for LZMA, LZMA2, Deflate, Deflate64 and BZip2 algorithms) on Hyper threadingenabled / multi-core / multi-CPU environments; on Windows systems single processor systems will be recognized and will use "no multithreading" option by default while multi processor system will use "generic multithreading" option by default; on non Windows systems "no multithreading" is the default option. - "Other" edit box allows to freely enter additional parameters for the archiving task.
-This string is inserted by default after all the parameters set by the GUI and its syntax is not checked, so use with caution. - Send by mail open a new mail in the default mail client, attaching the resulting archive; it requires a compatible mail client as default system client, i.e. Outlook or Outlook Express in Windows, and doesn't work with multi volume archives (the options is hidden if Volume size is not "Single volume").
+- "Function" replicate the same control in main Options tab. - "Paths" non persistent, kept for current session only allows to save to archive relative paths of input items (default), or to preserve full path or absolute path (includes drive letter) information to allow extraction to original locations (option featured in archive extraction, advanced tab). - "Threads" combo box allow specifying the number of threads to try to generate for parallelising and speeding up the execution of the application (possible only for LZMA, LZMA2, Deflate, Deflate64 and BZip2 algorithms) on Hyper threading-enabled / multi-core / multi-CPU environments; on Windows systems single processor systems will be recognized and will use "no multithreading" option by default while multi processor system will use "generic multithreading" option by default; on non Windows systems "no multithreading" is the default option. - "Other" edit box allows to freely enter additional parameters for the archiving task.
+This string is inserted by default after all the parameters set by the GUI and its syntax is not checked, so use with caution. - For WIM (Windows Imaging Format) files it is possible to set to include or exclude NT security information and NTFS Alternate Data Streams in archive, convert, and update operations.